kombucha-js/react-rerenderers/README.md

 -------------------------------------------------------------------

 In the previous section, we have seen that states are actually able to be stored outside hooks/components.
-And we also have seen that, by using useRerenderers() hook, it is able to manually invoke the rebuilding process of React Virtual DOM Tree.
+And we also have seen that, by using `useRerenderers()` hook, it is able to manually invoke the rebuilding process of React Virtual DOM Tree.

-It seemed to me that further optimization is also possible.
-I realized it is also able to store states as classes outside React hooks/components.
+It seemed to me as a hint to the possibility to a further optimization.
+I realized it is also able to store states as JavaScript objects outside React hooks/components.
 I think, this could be an implementation of Model-View Controller in **React.js**.

 See the following example: